manticoresoftware/manticoresearch/docs/installation.rst

 Manticore Search 2.x maintains  compatibility with  Sphinx Search 2.x  and can load existing indexes created with Sphinx Search.
 In most cases, upgrading is just a matter of replacing the binaries.

-In case of Linux distributions, Manticore Search continues to use the usual ``/etc/sphinxsearch/sphinx.conf``, but it runs under a different user and use different folders.
+In case of Linux distributions, Manticore Search continues to use the usual ``/etc/sphinxsearch/manticore.conf``, but it runs under a different user and use different folders.

 Service name has changed from ``sphinx``/``sphinxsearch`` to ``manticore`` and will run under ``manticore`` user ( Spinx was using ``sphinx`` or ``sphinxsearch``).
 It also uses a different folder for the PID file.

 Default used folders are ``/var/lib/manticore``, ``/var/log/manticore``, ``/var/run/manticore``.
-You can still use existing ``sphinx.conf``, but you need to manually change the permissions on ``/var/lib/sphinxsearch`` and ``/var/log/sphinxsearch`` folders.
+You can still use existing ``manticore.conf``, but you need to manually change the permissions on ``/var/lib/sphinxsearch`` and ``/var/log/sphinxsearch`` folders.
 If you  use other folders (for data, wordforms files etc.) the ownership must be also switched to ``manticore`` user.
 The ``pid_file`` location should be changed to match the manticore.service  to ``/var/run/manticore/searchd.pid``.